Highway 84 | Rio Chama Corridor

 When Georgia O’Keeffe passed away in 1986 her friends scattered her ashes on top of Pedernal Mountain, overlooking her beloved “faraway”.
 Today artists visit from all over the world walk in the footsteps of Georgia O’Keeffe; visiting her studio in Abiquiu, her cabin at Ghost Ranch, and drawing inspiration from the glorious vistas made famous in her paintings.

 The 80 mile stretch of road between Espanola and Chama offers more than artistic inspiration.
 The area is rich in culture, history and natural resources, making it a haven for the curious.
-There are so many possibilities for outdoor enthusiasts, geologists, paleontologists, anthropologists, archaeologists and historians.
+Highway 84 provides so many possibilities for outdoor enthusiasts, geologists, paleontologists, anthropologists, archaeologists and historians.
 That is why this article is so long.

 Humans have inhabited this region for thousands of years.
 Nearby pueblos trace their ancestry to the ancient inhabitants of Mesa Verde and Chaco Canyon.
 This region was home to a variety of dinosaurs millions of years prior to humans arriving.